common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 Rupe, Nick, Max are working on VESTEC.

-VESTEC clearly requires a workflow approach, in part to automate as much as possible for speed and accuracy.

-The simplest case requires
-- receiving data
-- pre-processing
-- parallel simulation(s) on HPC (10--10,000 cores)
+We needed a workflow system to manage the steps efficiently, inccluding parallel simulation(s) on HPC (10--10,000 cores)
-- post-processing
-- making data available to decision makers

-More complex cases launching
-further simulations in response to results or new data, allowing what-if scenario exploration, interactive visualisation of results.
+Gordon will talk about the details in his talk

 ---
 # Problem statement